Criteria

 - Participant must be a full-time returning student or incoming freshman seeking an Associate in Fine Arts degree in Music at Coastal Carolina Community College.

-- Eligible instruments include voice, piano, strings, woodwinds, brass, percussion and classical guitar.
+- Eligible instruments include: voice, piano, strings, woodwinds, brass, percussion, and guitar.

 Application